Ergodicity of the infinite swapping algorithm at low temperature: Proofs

 \begin{lemma}[Local LSI for $\nu_i^{\tau}$] Under Assumption \ref{assumeenvLSI}, given $\tau_2$ small enough, for the same admissible partition $\{\Omega_i\}_{i=1}^N$, for all $\tau \leq \tau_2$, the local Gibbs measures $\nu^{\tau}_i$ satisfy satisfy LSI($\alpha$) with $\alpha^{-1} = O(1)$. \end{lemma}

-Lemmas \ref{p_PI_spGm} and \ref{p_LSI_spGm} are very similar to \cite[Theorem 2.9]{MS14} and \cite[Theorem 2.10]{MS14}, except now that we have two temperatures $\tau_1 < \tau_2$, we want the regions $\Omega_i$ in the admissible partition only depend on the higher temperature $\tau_2$ but not the lower temperature $\tau_1$, so that we can get PI and LSI for the local Gibbs measures $\nu_i^{\tau_1}, \nu_i^{\tau_2}$ \textbf{defined on the same regions} $\Omega_i$.
+Lemmas \ref{p_PI_spGm} and \ref{p_LSI_spGm} are very similar to \cite[Theorem 2.9]{MS14} and \cite[Theorem 2.10]{MS14}, except now that we have two temperatures $\tau_1 < \tau_2$, we want the regions $\Omega_i$ in the admissible partition only depend on the higher temperature $\tau_2$ but not the lower temperature $\tau_1$, so that we can get PI and LSI for the local Gibbs measures $\nu_i^{\tau_1}, \nu_i^{\tau_2}$ at different temperatures \textbf{in the same regions} $\Omega_i$.

 This can be shown by making a small modification to the proof of \cite[Theorem 2.9, 2.10]{MS14}, which is based on constructing a Lyapunov function.
 Let us recall the definition of a Lyapunov function and the criterion for PI based on it from \cite{MS14}.